-I am not a lawyer, and laws vary significantly by state.
+I am not a lawyer or accountant, and laws vary significantly by state.
 You will need to find out how bankruptcy law is applied where you live.
 The following information is very general and vague, since much will depend on your situation and where you live.

 Bankruptcy can be either voluntary (your choice) or involuntary (brought on by creditors).
 It can also be brought on if you have transferred money to hide it from creditors or are adjudged to have favored certain creditors prior to bankruptcy.

 The US has one of the most lenient bankruptcy systems in the world, unlike, say, debtors prisons and fun things like that.
 In fact, an Act passed in 1978 made these laws even more lenient.
 While this was done to help businesses not be punished for unintentional business failure, it also had the effect of drastically increasing the number of personal bankruptcies.
 The increased availability of unsecured credit and the conspicuous consumption of the 1980’s caused personal bankruptcy filings to quadruple since 1981.
 One out of every 10 adults has filed bankruptcy in the 1990’s.

 In fact, the enormous increase in bankruptcies led to proposed legislation in 1998 to curb bankruptcy abuse.
 If it passes, there will be significant restrictions placed on bankruptcies, including special rules depending on your income level.

 A bankruptcy stays on your credit report for 10 years, making it difficult to: